 The Service may contain links to other websites maintained by third parties.
-Please be aware that we exercise no control over linked sites and [COMPANY] is not responsible for the privacy practices or the content of such sites.
+Please be aware that we exercise no control over linked sites and Shopily is not responsible for the privacy practices or the content of such sites.
 Each linked site maintains its own independent privacy and data collection policies and procedures, and you are encouraged to view the privacy policies of these other sites before providing any personal information.

-You hereby acknowledge and agree that [COMPANY] is not responsible for the privacy practices, data collection policies and procedures, or the content of such third-party sites, and you hereby release [COMPANY] from any and all claims arising out of or related to the privacy practices, data collection policies and procedures, and/or the content of such third-party sites.
+You hereby acknowledge and agree that Shopily is not responsible for the privacy practices, data collection policies and procedures, or the content of such third-party sites, and you hereby release Shopily from any and all claims arising out of or related to the privacy practices, data collection policies and procedures, and/or the content of such third-party sites.